karolinaszy/manual_tests_challenge/README.md

 <b> Intuitiveness </b>

-Only dashboard seems intuitive to me.
+Only the dashboard seems intuitive to me.
-Placing the picture with the logo on the left main panel would be more adequate in my opinion.
+In my opinion, placing the picture with the logo on the left main panel would be more adequate.
 </details>

 </details>